SebastianJay/Wilderness/design/plot.md

 Because of Rodnin's familiarity with Lore's mother, he gives Lore a position working in the lab.
 He also allows all parties interested in his plane to meet with him and make their pitch; in a week's time he will decide who can take the plane.

-_The gamer will be placed on one of three paths depending on actions with Kipp._
+_The gamer will be placed on one of three paths depending on actions with Lore._

 ---